2017 Stumpjumper FSR Pro Carbon

 The Ramp-up Chamber is also a unique feature from Ohlins.
 It takes the place of spacer tokens that other forks utilize to change the spring compression curve - giving the rider infinite adjustment, and a suspension that is perfectly tuned to them.

 One of my favorite specs of these forks is the One-piece Steer Crown Unit.
 In this unit there is no press-fit between the crown and steer tube, and it has a built in crown race.
 This eliminates any possibility of creaking and increases stiffness in the unit, offering a much improved riding experience.
-Ohlins claims it's 34mm chassis meets or exceeds other companies (ahem Rockshox) 35mm platforms and is on par with other's 36mm setups.
-It's difficult to objectivly quantify this outside of a lab, but I haven't ridden any fork that feels as smooth under load.
+Ohlins claims it's 34mm chassis meets or exceeds other companies 35mm platforms (ex.
+Rockshox) and is on par with other's 36mm setups.
+It's difficult to objectively quantify this outside of a lab, but I haven't ridden any fork that feels as smooth under load.

 OHLINS STX SHOCK: